Email FacebookTwitterMenu burgerClose thin

 Mutual Funds

-Like mutual funds, ETFs are diversified baskets of investments.
-But instead of a portfolio manager actively buying and selling the assets within the fund, ETFs typically passively track a particular market index, like the S&P 500.
+Like mutual funds, exchange-traded funds are diversified baskets of investments.
+Instead of a portfolio manager actively buying and selling the assets within the fund, ETFs typically passively track a particular market index, like the S&P 500.
 As a result, ETFs look to mirror an index instead of beat it.
 ETFs typically require smaller investments and also carry lower fees due to their passive nature.
 Furthermore, ETFs trade like individual stocks.

 Commodities